iotexproject/halogrants/README.md

 At a high level, we welcome two categories of proposals, both tech and non-tech:
 # Community Bounties
 Community bounties are a "wishlist" of new features, bug fixes, or standalone projects proposed by the community or by the IoTeX Foundation.
-Bounties have a well defined scope of work, verifiable deliveries, and a funding limit.
+Bounties have a well defined scope of work, verifiable deliverables, and a funding limit.
 Anyone can start a bounty to fund their favorite idea and help the growth of the IoTeX ecosystem, and anyone can work on existing bounties and claim the reward once work is done.

 ## Work on a bounty